James Woods: Legal issues

-Political views
+Political views and Twitter use

 Woods has stated that he was a member of the Democratic Party until the impeachment of Bill Clinton in 1999, commenting that "every single Democrat without exception stood behind a convicted perjurer.
 That was the end."
 Woods was a registered Independent during the presidencies of George W. Bush and Barack Obama; he has since aligned himself with the Republican Party.
 When Carly Fiorina pulled out of the 2016 presidential race, he shifted his endorsement to Ted Cruz in November 2015.

-Woods has defended former U.S. President Donald Trump in the media, and has been described as a "staunch Trump supporter".
+Woods has defended U.S. President Donald Trump in the media, and has been described as a "staunch Trump supporter".

 Woods' name was in an advertisement in the Los Angeles Times (August 17, 2006) that condemned Hamas and Hezbollah and supported Israel in the 2006 Lebanon War.
 On July 4, 2018, The Gersh Agency, Woods' long-time talent agency, notified him by email that they would no longer represent him.
 Woods stated that the agency dropped him due to his political views.
 He has said that there were many conservative actors who did not share their thoughts because "the blacklist against conservatives in Hollywood is very real."